 In general, this type of email can serve as a conversation starter to help you gain valuable insight into your customers’ pre-purchase hang-ups, so you can improve your marketing copy and purchase process.

 This category includes automation recipes to help you boost traffic to your website by encouraging your contacts to return to your site.
-Here, you can also find automations geared toward helping you increase referral traffic specifically, if that’s your goal.
-Or, browse automations that aim to help you grow your community as a whole.
+Here, you can also find automation geared toward helping you increase referral traffic specifically if that’s your goal.
+Or, browse automation that aims to help you grow your community as a whole.

 “Share a Campaign on Social Media” Incentive

 This simple automation sends an email delivering a reward to contacts who share your campaign on social media.